 To the Members

-The Directors present the 55th Annual Report and Annual Accounts on the business andoperations of your company along with summary of standalone and consolidated financialstatements for the year ended 31st March 2018.
+The Directors present the 56th Annual Report and Annual Accounts on the business and operations of your Company along with a summary of Standalone and Consolidated Financial Statements for the year ended 31st March 2019.

 A. Financial Results